edamla/mediterraneanagency/_books/2021-09-01-kut-al-amara.md

 world.
 Kut al-Amara is a historical battle where despite having different races and cultures, the Islamic ummah united and erected a monument of victory against the British.
-The salvation of Mus- lims, who still suffer great pains and are always subjected to Crusader attacks, lies in this spirit of unity and solidarity.
+The salvation of Muslims, who still suffer great pains and are always subjected to Crusader attacks, lies in this spirit of unity and solidarity.
 Therefore, the Battle of Kut al-Amara vividly demonstrates the importance of